UniversalDependencies/docs/_sla-pos/PRON.md

 ## All, everything

-The total pronouns with the root _vs/vš_ are another problematic group.
+The total pronouns with the root _vs/vš_ are another problematic group, with some parallels to the demonstratives.

 In Czech, _všechen_ can be used adjectively and has forms for different genders and numbers but usually only a subset of the forms is used, and quite often they are used without a modified noun:

 * _všichni_ (masculine animate plural), meaning “all, everybody,” may include non-masculine referents
 * _všechno_ (neuter singular), meaning “everything”